dnabeast/BladeImageCrop/README.md

 When loading a page of many images or some big images the php service can get overwhelmed.
 BladeImageCrop does the image processing asynchronously so perhaps try setting up your queue drivers.

+**Images are showing sideways or upside down**

+Some images taken on devices that register orientation (smart phones etc) will show the image upright and then display in the browser at the incorrect angle.
+This is slowly getting fixed by browsers but until then the solution exists only when you're using Image Magick.
+If Image Magick in installed on your server they will auto align but with only GD there is no current fix for ths issue.
+You will need to resave this image using your photo processing software of choice.

 ### Testing

 ``` bash